UWDATA515/HW4/README.md

 2. `data` - 2 dimensional numpy array of shape (m, **n+1**)). `m` denotes the number of samples and `n` is the number of variables in each sample. `+1` is for the labels in each sample - the last column in the sample. `m` must be at least as large as `n_neighbors`. `n` must be at least 1 (so the 2-dimensional array must be *at least* (m, 2)).
 All samples must have the same value of `n`.
 All samples and labels must be numeric.
 3. `query` - 1 dimensional numpy array, shape (n,). `n` must be the same as in the `data` argument.

-The algorithm returns the predicted label for query (a single numeric value) or raises an appropriate exception (such as `ValueError`) when inappropriate inputs are passed for any argument (wrong type, wrong shape, or wrong value).
+The algorithm returns the predicted label for query (a single numeric value) or raises an appropriate exception (such as `TypeError` for when the type is wrong or `ValueError` when the content/shape of the input is wrong) when inappropriate inputs are passed for any argument (wrong type, wrong shape, or wrong value).

 #### Example inputs and outputs